Division of Building

 - Plan review fees, which are usually due at the time of permit application, can be paid at time the building permit fees are paid for projects submitted online.

-Inspections are still required to comply with the RCO (Residential Code of Ohio) or OBC (Ohio Building Code), however, some may now be completed by remote methods other than in-person, such as through photography, videography or third person approved special inspector.
+Some inspections may now be completed by remote methods other than in-person, such as through photography, videography or third person approved special inspector.

 - A list of required inspections is provided to the applicant when any permit is granted.
 This list will note any inspections that can be considered for remote inspection upon request of the applicant.
 In general, these will be primarily for occupied residential interior work or limited occupied commercial interior work where compliance can be demonstrated by photography or videography.
 Remote inspections for exterior work, where social distancing is not of the same level of concern, are not being considered at this time.